mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 | 13   | notebook           | 720   | 9     |

-### a.SELECT the name of the Products with a price less than or equal to $199.
+### a.
+SELECT the name of the Products with a price less than or equal to $199.
 ```sql
 SELECT Name FROM Products
 WHERE price <= 199;